 Justin M. Kennedy

-Top Rated Estate Planning & Probate Attorney in Campbell, CA
+Top rated Estate Planning & Probate attorney in Campbell, California

 I am an estate planning and elder care attorney.
 I regularly present free seminars to the public on living trust estate planning, special needs planning, and Medi-Cal planning.
 It is my privilege that my clients open up to me, sharing their goals for after their passing and their concerns about their loved ones.
 I work with my clients to design and implement a comprehensive estate plan to address their concerns and accomplish their goals.
 I find it incredibly rewarding to help our clients through the estate planning process.
 I am proud to be at a law firm that values our clients’ peace of mind – if our clients have questions about their estate plan or the law – we do not charge to answer their questions whether through email, a phone call, or an in-office consultation.
 My law firm also presents exclusive free seminars to our clients throughout the year on funding a trust, when to update your trust, trust administration, and we also developed a Trustee and Power of Attorney School that we present on a regular basis to our clients and their Trustees, Agents and loved ones.
 It is my goal to educate the public and our clients about the importance of estate planning in the hopes that every family will create a plan for incapacity and death and will properly fund and maintain their estate plan as their lives change.